opensourceu/.github/profile/README.md

 # OpenSourceU

-A place for You in the open-source Universe
+A place for you to learn in the open-source universe